polzerdo55862/Toggl-Time-Tracking-Django-Dashboard/README.md

 <img src="./img/dashboard.png" width="800">

 Django app for analysing and visualizing the time events tracked in Toggl.
-The app queries your recorded working time from the Toggl API and calculates your target and actual working time together with the stored non-working days and working hours per day.
+The app queries your recorded working time from the Toggl API and calculates your target and actual working time using the specified non-working days and working hours per day.

 ## Built With